Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * Entities with an aggregate field should use a locking strategy (optimistic or pessimistic read).
 If an integer field acts as aggregate field the corresponding entity must use one locking strategy of `OPTIMISTIC`, `PAGELOCK_OPTIMISTIC`, `PESSIMISTIC_READ` or `PAGELOCK_PESSIMISTIC_READ`, depending on whether you want support the Zikula PageLock functionality in addition or not.
 * Aggregate fields work only in combination with an outgoing and bidirectional one-to-many relationship with persist cascade.
 * Naming of aggregateFor attribute values must follow the syntax `targetAlias#targetFieldName` (for example `views#amount`).
 If an integer field acts as aggregate field the property `aggregate for` must define the target alias of corresponding outgoing and bidirectional one-to-many relationship with persist cascade.
 After a `#` char as delimiter the name of the target field (to be aggregated) follows.
-* Decimal fields are deprecated.
-Use a number field with `numberType = DECIMAL` instead.
-* Float fields are deprecated.
-Use a number field with `numberType = FLOAT` instead.
 * The default value for a number field must be a floating point number.
 * The length (precision) of a number field must be greater than the scale.
 For example `1234.12` is valid (4 > 2), but `123.1234` is not.
 * A number field must not act as `percentage` and `currency` at the same time.